coburnw/hp3488-ivi/README.md

 switch modules often used for routing signals between devices for product development or test.

-This driver is composed of a driver for each plugin and the 3488A rack itself.
+This repository is composed of a driver for each plugin and the 3488A rack itself.
 The following plugins are functional:
   * 44470A Ten Channel Differential Mux
   * 44472A Dual Four Channel VHF Mux